FuelLabs/fuel-indexer/docs/src/reference-guide/indexing/receipts/revert.md

 ```

 - A Revert receipt is produced when a Sway smart contract function call fails.
-The table below lists possible reasons for the failure and their values.
+- The table below lists possible reasons for the failure and their values.
-The `error_val` field records these values, enabling your indexer to identify the specific cause of the reversion
+- The `error_val` field records these values, enabling your indexer to identify the specific cause of the reversion.

 | Reason                | Value |
 |-----------------------|-------|